-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 That was considered one of the high points in NFL history for a team taking a stand against drafting prospects who commit violent crimes against women.

-The Patriots, since that day, have obviously taken risks on players, both college prospects and veteran free agents (namely Aaron Hernandez).
-But as the Peter example showed, there was a time when a player accused of that kind of crime might not only not be drafted high, but might not even get selected at all.
+The Patriots, since that day, have obviously taken risks on players—both college prospects (namely Aaron Hernandez) and veteran free agents.
+But as the Peter example showed, there was a time when a player accused of that kind of crime might not only not be drafted high, but also might not even get selected at all.

 Now, however, we are watching the pendulum swing back the wrong way so much that a new, ugly normal has taken hold in the sport.